Vikms95/js-top-calculator/notes.md

     -Add different type of eventListeners depending on the button's behaviour
         -xAdd eventListeners to .num-buttons(brackets and decimal included) and modify display div textContent with the value of the button pressed
         -xAdd eventListener to .clear-button
-        -Add eventListeners to .op-button (if operator is clicked, store number) -Add eventListeners to .equals-button
+        -Add eventListeners to .op-button (check which operation has to be applied with checkOperator)

+        -Add eventListeners to .equals-button

     //TODO figure out best way to store display value(narrow it down to 2 numbers first)